steffi-priyanka/Youtube_data_harvesting_and_warehousing/README.md

 REQUIREMENTS :

-python 3.11
+Python 3.11

 google-api-python-client==2.115.0

 pymongo==4.6.1

 pandas==2.1.0

 mysql-connector-python==8.3.0

 streamlit==1.30.0

-WORK FLOW and EXECUTION:
+WORKFLOW and EXECUTION:

 1. Retrieve data from the YouTube API, including channel information, playlists, videos, and comments.
 2. Store the retrieved data in a MongoDB database.